ppy/osu-wiki/wiki/FAQ/en.md

 **No**, because unlike video, it is integrated to the game (as a part with the hit objects), thus cannot be disabled.

 #### The maps are too hard!
 Where can I find some easier maps?
-Pokebis has compiled a set of beatmaps suitable for beginners to play.
+For osu!, Pokebis has compiled a set of beatmaps suitable for beginners to play.
 You can find them here: <https://osu.ppy.sh/forum/t/5456>

+For osu!taiko, OnosakiHito has compiled a set of beatmaps for beginners to learn osu!taiko.
+You can find it here: <https://osu.ppy.sh/forum/t/175867>

+For osu!catch, Kingkevin30 has compiled a nice list of osu!catch beatmaps and basic explanation about osu!catch.
+You can find it here: <https://osu.ppy.sh/forum/t/131067>

+For osu!mania, Entozer has compiled a decent list sorted by relative play difficulties.
+You can find it here: <https://osu.ppy.sh/forum/t/147552>

-Also, [the ranked beatmap version of osu! tutorial][osu!tutorial_rank] is good for practicing some of the possible mapping design you will come across.
+Also, [the ranked beatmap version of osu! tutorial][osu!tutorial rank] is good for practicing some of the possible mapping design you will come across.
 It is an excellent training map for newbies and experienced players.

 Alternatively, you can [sort the ranked beatmap list by difficulty][sort beatmaplist difficulty].
 The easiest maps are at the top of the list.

 #### What does Level in my profile actually do?
 **Absolutely nothing**.
 There is no difference in any way when comparing a Level 100 player against a Level 1 player except the player's own skills and experience of the game mode in question.
 There is no handicap for the lower level nor is there an advantage for the higher level (except personal experience and hardware used).

-Level will be based on your total score accumulated when online with your account whether you passed or failed the beatmap.
+Level will be based on total score accumulated when online with account regardless of pass or fail on the beatmap.
 [Formula given here][Score#Level wikilink].

 #### Why is my profile stats different ingame?
 Keep in mind that osu! has four game modes so you might be looking at the wrong game mode.